-We have audited the accompanying consolidated statements of financial position of Unitronics (1989) (R"G) Ltd. (hereinafter the "Company"), as of December 31, 2016 and the consolidated statements of profit or loss, the comprehensive Income, the changes in equity and the cash flows for the year ended December 31, 2016.
+We have audited the accompanying consolidated statements of financial position of Unitronics (1989) (R"G) Ltd. (hereinafter the "Company"), as of December 31, 2017 and 2016 and the consolidated statements of profit or loss, the comprehensive Income, the changes in equity and the cash flows for the two years ended December 31, 2017.
 These consolidated financial statements are in the responsibility of the Company's Board of Directors and Management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-The consolidated statements of financial position of the Company as of December 31, 2015 and the consolidated statements of profit or loss, the comprehensive Income, the changes in equity and the cash flows for each of the two years ended December 31, 2015 were audited by Amit, Halfon Certified Public Accountants (Israel) whose audit opinion dated March 8, 2016 was unqualified.
+The consolidated statements of profit or loss, the comprehensive Income, the changes in equity and the cash flows for each of the two years ended December 31, 2015 were audited by Amit, Halfon Certified Public Accountants (Israel) whose audit opinion dated March 8, 2016 was unqualified.